Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 ### <a name="Frame_link"></a>Frame:
-A frame or "data frame" consists of 2 parts:
+A frame consists of 2 parts:\
 The frame header and the frame body.

 __Frame:__